Set up work centres and machine centres

 The duration of an operation, on the contrary, considers both efficiency and capacity.
 Duration is calculated as Run Time / Efficiency / Capacity.
 The following list shows a few examples of the calculation of duration for the same run time, which is defined as 2 hours for the routing line:

-• Efficiency 80% means you will need 2.5 hours instead of two hours
+Efficiency 80% means you need 2.5 hours instead of two hours

-• Efficiency 200% means you can complete the work in one hour - you can dig the hole twice faster if you have an excavator that is twice the size of the smaller one
+Efficiency 200% means you can complete the work in one hour.
+You can dig the hole twice as fast if you have an excavator that is twice the size of the smaller one

-You can achieve the same result if you use two smaller excavators instead of a large one – use 2 as the capacity and 100% as the efficiency
+You can get the same result if you use two smaller excavators instead of a large one.
+Use 2 as the capacity and 100% as the efficiency

 Setup time

 Time allocation for the setup time depends on the capacity and is calculated as Setup Time * Capacity.
-For example, if the capacity is set to 2, your allocated setup time will be doubled, because you must set up two machines for the operation.
+For example, if the capacity is set to 2, your allocated setup time doubles because you must set up two machines for the operation.

 Duration of setup time depends on efficiency and is calculated as Setup Time / Efficiency.

-• Efficiency 80% means you will need 2.5h instead of two hours to set up
+- Efficiency 80% means you need 2.5 hours instead of two hours to set up.

-• Efficiency 200% means you can complete setup in 1h instead of 2 hours defined in the Routing Line
+- Efficiency 200% means you can complete setup in 1 hour instead of 2 hours defined in the routing line.

-The fractal capacity is not something easy to embrace, and it is used in very specific cases.
+The fractal capacity is used only in specific cases.

 Work centre processing multiple orders simultaneously

 Let's use a paint-spraying booth as an example.
-It has the same setup and run time for each processed lot.
+It has the same setup and run times for each processed lot.
 But each lot can contain multiple individual orders that are painted simultaneously.

-In this case, the time and cost that is allocated to orders is managed by the setup time and the concurrent capacity.
-We recommend that you not use run time in the routing lines.
+In this case, the setup time and the concurrent capacity manage the cost allocated to orders.
+We recommend that you don't use run time in routing lines.

 The allocated setup time for each individual order will be in reverse order of the number of orders (quantities) that are executed simultaneously.
 Here are some more examples of the calculation of setup time when that is defined as two hours for the routing line:

-As a result, the allocated capacity for each will be one hour, but the duration for each order will remain two hours.
+As a result, the allocated capacity for each is one hour, but the duration for each order remains two hours.

-As a result, the allocated capacity for the first order will be 24 min and for the second one 96.
-The duration for both orders remain two hours.
+As a result, the allocated capacity for the first order is 24 min and 96 for the second one.
+The duration for both orders remains two hours.

 In both cases, the total allocated time for all orders is two hours.